Nonpoint Source Program [§319(h)] Management and Financial Assistance

 Highlights

-The RFP for the next round of funding will be open on June 1, 2024.
+The next RFP for FFY26 funding will open in June 2025.

 What is Nonpoint Source Pollution?